This post is also available in: Français (French) Deutsch (German) 日本語 (Japanese)

 The total value of resistance in the case of parallel resistors is calculated using the following formula:

 In the figure above, we have resistors R1 and R2 of values 10kΩ and 1kΩ, respectively.
 We can calculate the total resistance as:

 However, in a series connection, the current flowing through the resistors remains the same while the voltage divides.
 The total value of resistance in series can be calculated by simply adding up the individual resistance values.

 Using the values present in the circuit diagram, we can calculate the total resistance as:

 The second most common element in electronic circuits is a capacitor.
-It is a charge storing device, made of two parallel metal plates separated by a dielectric layer.
+It is a charge-storing device, made of two parallel metal plates separated by a dielectric layer.
 The metal plates are oppositely charged and have the capacity to store charges.
-Capacitors are commonly used for coupling and decoupling purposes, as a charge reservoir, and to provide a smoothing effect to voltage waveforms.
+Capacitors are commonly used for coupling and decoupling purposes, as a charge reservoir, and to provide a soothing effect to voltage waveforms.